dreipol/multiplatform-redux-sample/README.md

 Get an overview and reminders for the waste disposal dates in zurich within your region.<br />
 This app is built with [KMM](https://kotlinlang.org/lp/mobile/) and [ReduxKotlin](https://reduxkotlin.org/) for android and iOS.<br />
-Also check out the corresponding blog post on medium: Coming soon<br />
+Also check out the corresponding blog post on [medium](https://blog.dreipol.ch/trash-disposal-with-kotlin-multiplattform-12abb5b5eb2c).<br />

 Our opensource libraries for KMM, android and iOS were used for this project, check them out here:
 * KMM: [dreimultiplatform](https://github.com/dreipol/dreimultiplatform)